bitrix24/b24restdocs/api-reference/tasks/checklist-item/task-checklist-item-complete.md

 - missing 1 example (there should be three examples - curl, js, php)
 - no success response
 - no error response
-- add a description with hints on how to check access permission using a special method
+- add description with hints on how to check access permission using a special method

 {% endnote %}